WasmEdge/WasmEdge/docs/book/en/src/contribute/build_from_src/android/cli.md

 # WasmEdge CLI tools for Android

+> *This part has moved to <https://wasmedge.org/docs/contribute/source/os/android/cli>.
+Please use our new docs.*

 In this section, we will show you how to use WasmEdge CLI tools on Android devices.
 We will showcase a full WasmEdge demo to perform image classification (Tensorflow-based AI inference) on an Android device.

 ## Install Android version of WasmEdge-TensorFlow-Tools